vpelss/Emogics_Tarot_Script_WP/emogics-tarot-reader-for-wp/tags/0.8.2/readme.txt

 To make your own spreads you should have a working knowledge of Wordpress Shortcodes.
 Knowledge of HTML, CSS, and Javascript is very helpful.

-If you like this plugin, consider writting a review.
+If you like this plugin, please consider writting a review.

 If anyone would like to donate databases or graphics that you have created, I would consider adding it to this plugin.